lvleo/DataLoadingLayoutAndroid/README.md

     @Override
     public void onTouchUp() {
-        // if data load error ,can get data again by touch the view }
+        // if data load error, can get data again by touch the view }
 }
 ```